 • And more.

 You’ll spend nine to twelve hours a day with your safari guide.
-They will end up being one of your best friends on your trip and will 100% make your African safari worth it.
+They will be one of your best friends on your trip and will 100% make your African safari worth it.
 Without a great safari guide, you might as well head to your local zoo and walk around yourself.

 Read more about the importance of safari guiding here.

-Focus on Game Drives: That’s What You’ve Paid Big Money For!
+4. Focus on Game Drives: That’s What You’ve Paid Big Money For!

 The ENTIRE point of going on an African safari is to go on game drives.
-Only when you’re in the safari vehicle and driving away from camp in search of animals are you actually experiencing the value of your safari.
+Only when you’re in the safari vehicle and driving away from camp in search of animals are you experiencing the value of your safari!
 People often forget that the purpose of a safari is to offer the BEST wildlife experiences and not just luxury camping.

 For example, when the Points Guy went on his safari in Tanzania, he ended up VERY disappointed because while he paid top dollar for a luxury camp, the game drives failed to deliver.
 This ruined his entire trip and made his African safari not worth it.

-Spend Enough Time on Safari
+5. Spend Enough Time on Your African Safari

-Last, but certainly not least, make sure you plan enough time for your African safari if you want it to be worth it.
-If you can only spend three to four days on safari, it’s probably not worth the travel and cost.
-While even a day is amazing on safari, it’s the extended time out in the bush that makes the biggest difference.
+Plan enough time for your African safari if you want it to be worth it.
+The travel and cost might be too high if you can only spend three to four days on safari.
+While even a day is amazing on safari, the extended time out in the bush makes the biggest difference.

 Since every single day and hour is unique on an African safari, the more time you have to explore and see what the wildlife has to offer, the better.
-Three days is barely enough time to get a taste of what an African safari is truly like.
+Three days is barely enough time to taste what an African safari is truly like.
 Instead, we recommend planning at least seven days and six nights on safari.
 This will give you enough time to truly immerse yourself in Mother Nature.

-If you love animals and adventure, then you need to give yourself the time required to experience it.
 Remember, National Geographic documentaries are filmed over months.
 Their photographers spend weeks at a time in the bush to get that once-in-a-lifetime shot.
 You can’t expect to go out in a few days and see it all.
+Check out our Magic of The Okavango Safari for 9 nights if you want to maximize your experience.

 Final Thoughts: Is an African Safari Worth It?

-At the end of the day, it’s really up to you.
+At the end of the day, whether or not an African safari is worth it is up to you!
 Only you can decide if the experience is something you will enjoy.
-Just make sure you do your research before you plan your trip.
-Since an African safari is not cheap, you do not want to make the wrong decisions and end up regretting it.
+Just do your research before you plan your trip.
+Since an African safari can be expensive, you do not want to make the wrong decisions and regret it.

-Feel free to reach out to us or an experienced travel agent to get all your questions answered.
+Reach out to us or an experienced travel agent to get all your questions answered.
 The only way an African safari is not worth it is if you book the wrong trip for your expectations.